hpdic/cbt/README.md

 when you run the GUI without a Hub, the task count specifies the number of transactions

 ## Data (downloaded from the internet) diectory has all the input data
-- export-token,csv ---- real transaction history about ETC
+- export-token.csv ---- real transaction history about ETC
 - orders.csv ---- real transaction history about bitcoin

 libs folder has all the dependencies